einchan/sshchan/README.md

 Thanks to Chibi and all the original contributors!

 The original README.md is below but I think it's out of date.
 Just look through the code.
-PRs, cleanup & new features all welcome; I'm working very slowly n a total rewrite just for my own satisfaction so probably won't be making any major changes to this code any time soon.
+PRs, cleanup & new features all welcome; I'm working very slowly on a total rewrite just for my own satisfaction so probably won't be making any major changes to this code any time soon.

 ## sshchan